yaswanthchittepu/Tencent-Data-Science/README.md

 Numpy, Scikit-learn, LightGBM, Pandas, Matplotlib

+### Important

+The csv file should be in the directory, from which your jupyter notebooks/py scripts are

 The Code is Contained in the Jupyter notebooks, that also contain the results and a description of theApproach taken.
 The Contents of the three Jupyter notebooks are as follows:

 1) Tencent_AnomalyDetection: Contains the code for the Unsupervised Anomaly Detection approaches taken to detect anomalous data